The Floured Table

 • Finely grind the Biscoff cookies in a food processor.
 Alternatively, place them in a zippered bag and crush with a rolling pin.

-• If you want to garnish your tart with Biscoff cookie crumbles, you'll likely need to buy an additional package.
-Most packages are around 250 grams, which is just enough for the crust.
+• If you want to garnish with Biscoff cookie crumbles, you'll likely need an additional package.
+Most are around 250g, which is just enough for the crust.

-• If you purchase dulce de leche, look for the thicker, pastry style.
-It might be labeled bakery style, or pastelera in Spanish.
+• If purchasing dulce de leche, look for the thicker, pastry style (sometimes labeled "bakery style" or "pastelera").

-• For the best presentation, I recommend assembling the tart on the day you plan to serve it.
-Store all components separately in the refrigerator until assembly.
+• For the best presentation, assemble the tart on the day you plan to serve it.

 Comments